Last Updated on January 18, 2026 by Denise Leo

 Retained Deciduous (Baby) Teeth

 In Pomeranian puppies with retained baby teeth, a permanent tooth is noticed along with the baby tooth it was meant to replace.
-The permanent canine teeth frequently appear in front or even beside the baby canines.
+The permanent canine teeth frequently appear in front of or beside the baby canines.
 Retained baby teeth are actually very common in Pomeranians.

-This article was first published on the Pomeranian Headquarters Website and is reproduced here with written consent of the author.
+This article was first published on the Pomeranian Headquarters Website and is reproduced here with the written consent of the author.

 Copyright Pomeranian Headquarters©.
 All Rights Reserved.